sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 In other words, the horizontal connections are combinatorial.
 The vertical connections are registered.
-The registering is depicted with the thick horiontal bars where the connections originate from.
+The registering is depicted with the thick horizontal bars where the connections originate from.

 Important constants (e.g. instruction decoding) is placed in the package file `cpu_constants.vhd`.

 ## Pipeline flow and back pressure
-Data usually flows from stage to stage on every clock cycle.
+Data usually flows from one stage to the next on every clock cycle.
 However, sometimes a stage does not have data to deliver to the next stage.
 This creates an idle cycle, and must be signalled in some way.
 Here we use the signal `valid` to indicate if the next stage should do some work or just skip this clock cycle.